epshita-shima/chase-dream/README.md

 # Chase Dream

-This project was bootstrapped with [Create React App](https://chase-dream.web.app).
+This project was bootstrapped with live link (https://chase-dream.web.app).

 In this project making a carrier gudeline base.